lacchain/LACPass-LACChain-Component/README.md

 The Document Signer Certificates `/DSC` subdirectory contains three files:

-`DSC.crt` is the X.509 certificate.
+a) `DSC.crt` is the X.509 certificate.

-`DSC.csr` is the Certificate Signing Request contains the public key and common name required by a Certificate Authority.
+b) `DSC.csr` is the Certificate Signing Request contains the public key and common name required by a Certificate Authority.

-`DSC.key` is the private key used to sign Health Certificates, if your Health organization will use this key (optional), please complete these steps:
+c) `DSC.key` is the private key used to sign Health Certificates, if your Health organization will use this key (optional), please complete these steps:
 - Copy the `DSC.key` file into the `cert-data` directory located in the root directory of your `IPS-national-backend` repository.
 - Rename the new copy of `DSC.crt` to `priv.pem`